ahochsteger/gmail-processor/README.md

 * filenameFrom (String, optional): The attachment filename that should be renamed when stored in Google Drive
 * filenameFromRegexp (String, optional): A regular expression to specify only relevant attachments
 * filenameTo (String, optional): The pattern for the new filename of the attachment.
 If 'filenameFrom' is not given then this will be the new filename for all attachments.
+  * You can use the placeholder '#SUBJECT#' to insert the email subject into the new filename
+  * You can use the placeholder '#FILE#' to insert the original attachment's filename into the new filename
-  * You can use '%s' to insert the email subject and date format patterns like 'yyyy' for year, 'MM' for month and 'dd' for day as pattern in the filename.
+  * you can use date format patterns like 'yyyy' for year, 'MM' for month and 'dd' for day as pattern in the filename.
   * See https://developers.google.com/apps-script/reference/utilities/utilities#formatDate(Date,String,String) for more information on the possible date format strings.
+  * Example: "yyyy-MM-dd' #FILE#'" adds today's date before the original filename
 * saveThreadPDF (boolean, optional): Should the thread be saved as a PDF? (default: false)